 Windshield Frozen on the Inside:

 If you have cracks or chips in your windshield, cold weather may cause more damage to those already blemished areas.
 In fact, a crack is likely to spread a lot due to the contracting of the glass from the freezing temps.
-Moreover, if you aren’t using your automobile’s defrost, it is possible that your breath is creating condensation that is freezing on the windshield.
+Moreover, if you aren’t using your automobile’s defrosting, it is possible that your breath is creating condensation that is freezing on the windshield.
 Make sure your heater and defrost are working properly and get them fixed asap if they are not.

-So thick oil may not prevent your vehicle from starting or even getting from point A to point B, however; it should still be a consideration and here is why.
+So thick oil may not prevent your vehicle from starting or even getting from point A to point B, however; it should still be a consideration, and here is why.
 Your vehicle’s oil is the lifeblood that keeps your engine and components lubricated and working more smoothly.
 Winter’s cold bite can make your oil get thicker.
 When your oil is thick, like butter or molasses, it puts a heavy strain on your engine’s oil pump, making it difficult for the oil to be circulated as it should.
-This is one of the reasons why you should be getting regular oil changes, as well as change your oil viscosity based on the season.
+This is one of the reasons why you should be getting regular oil changes, as well as changing your oil viscosity based on the season.
 Synthetic oils are also great because they are not affected quite as much by weather extremities.